simonmichael/hledger_site/src/beancount.md

 `@` costs are more standard and often more useful, eg when selling part of a lot.
 But this conversion tends to create imprecise entries, causing hledger to complain that transactions are unbalanced.

-To fix this, declare a sensible display/balancing precision for each commodity: in the converted file, add sample numbers to the [commodity directives](https://hledger.org/hledger.html#commodity-directive), with the same number of decimal places you want to see in reports.
+To fix this, declare a display/balancing precision for each commodity.
+In the converted file, add sample numbers to the [commodity directives](https://hledger.org/hledger.html#commodity-directive), with the number of decimal places you'd like to see in reports.
 This also allows hledger to check transactions' balancedness more leniently.
 Eg, change:
 ```journal